davidvoler/polyglots/ITERATIONS.md

     b. we can have practice so far as a lesson in different location of the module
     c. user can on his own - choose practice so far
     d. he system could know how many elements we need to practice so far and how often to offer it
+8. we add practice words by words - but we do not show all words in the sentences - only the important once
+9. repeat lessons - could have value for how many time to repeat, and of course we stop when all old data has a value greater than say 80% correct
+10. we can also ask the user if he want to repeat or to go to next lesson
+11. we can add recommendations

+Now we should ask the question again - do we need the cache Maybe only for performance reasons
+Lesson is made of say 10 sentences + explanations
+In a lesson we choose to change direction he->ja
+It is about doing a select by id - should be fast for practicing words,letters and sentences so far cache would make it faster - but we could start simple - without it.
+- we wanted to avoid update to postgres - that was one of the reasons for cache it is a good reason for scale - not sure it is needed for - not sure it is the best for simplicity

+get data
+- select all lesson sentences
+- select explanations
+- Format - or Mode
+    - based on lesson definition sometime we format he->ja
+    - sometime we hide text - only listening
+    - sometimes we skip explanations
+    - sometime we show annotated text sometimes we sip it
+- Alphabet lesson
+    - it is like any other lesson - only the header and icon is changing

+- repeat logic
+    - repeat module - get exercises for all module elements so far
+    - repeat general - get everything that needs practice so far
+        - choose random
+        - prefer later
+        - prefer earlier
+    - consider the logic in done in the cache module

+Questions
+- We have the following elements so far
+    - words
+    - sentences
+    - hearing - text is hidden
+Q. Should we let the user choose practicing of only one of these types?

+A. It is more complicated from UI point of view
+    a. maybe let the backend decide - show an icon of what we are practicing
+    b. always mix - practice elements
+    c. let the course author decide what type of practice we are doing